-Connecting to our gas networ £ The market opportunity Dur five stage process Contact us Putting food waste to work in Yorkshire Leeming Biogas is set to be the largest food waste 'gas to grid' anaerobic digestion plant in North Yorkshire.
-This joint venture between developer JFS & Associates and Iona Capital is creating a multi-million pound plant at Leeming Bar which will convert waste from the food production industry into biomethane, for injection into NGN's pipe network.
-The industrial sized plant will generate up to eight million cubic metres annually of biomethane and handle up to 80,000 tonnes of waste each year that would otherwise be taken to landfill or spread directly onto the land.
-750m of biomethane produced per hour Helping farmers to diversify 80,000 tonnes of waste saved from landfill The biomethane industry is opening up valuable new revenue streams for local farmers, such as Ridge Road farm in East Garforth.
-Here, the farm has teamed up with new power generation company, Clean Gen Ltd, to utilise the farm waste to create biomethane for grid injection.
-The project is set to produce over 750 cubic metres of gas per hour.
-NGN has been working closely with Clean Gen Ltd to pave the way for the grid injection process and all the regulatory and engineering standards involved.
+2.7m

+homes & businesses cooking on gas through our network

+P6

+Northern Gas Networks

+Green Gas Guide

+The market opportunity

+Helping farmers to diversify

+Diversification of Farming

+The biomethane industry is opening up valuable new revenue streams for local farmers, such as Ridge Road Farm in East Garforth.

+Here the farm has teamed up with NWG Bioenergy Limited, supplying this on site Anaerobic Digestion plant (AD) with over 14,000 tonnes of crops each year.
+Here these crops are mixed with other farm wastes to create biomethane for grid injection.
+The farm also receives the by-product, a biofertiliser, returning valuable nutrients back into the soil.

+The project produces over 700 cubic meters of biomethane per hour.
+NGN continues to work very closely with NWG Bioenergy Limited to ensure that all of the regulatory and engineering standards are fully met.

+GAS

 The market opportunity As the UK looks for new ways to meet its low carbon energy targets and reduce reliance on fossil fuels, biomethane is set to become an increasingly prominent part of the nation's energy mix.
 Producers can gain an income stream by selling their biomethane to the grid, through a financial support programme called the Renewable Heat Incentive (RHI).
 Renewable Heat Incentive Funded by the UK Government and administered by the energy regulator Ofgem, RHI provides financial incentives for renewable heat producers, including biomethane producers.
 For the non-domestic sector, RHI provides a guaranteed subsidy, payable for 20 years, to eligible producers.
 Government support for biomethane projects, through RHI, is designed to promote confidence among producers, and stimulate the market in this exciting fuel for the future.
-Gas to Cash More than 100 delegates, including local authorities, farmers, waste distribution companies and industrial food waste businesses attended the region's first biomethane conference.
-Organised by NGN in partnership with the Institution of Gas Engineers and Managers, the 'Gas to Cash' conference helped stakeholders appreciate the commercial advantages of biomethane production, and the steps organisations need to take to maximise return from their waste.
-Our biomethane website biomethane.northerngasnetworks.co.uk contains videos from the conference, featuring the thoughts of plant suppliers, specialist consultants and various funders. £ The market opportunity Our five stage process Contact us Connecting to our gas network Getting your biomethane facility connected to our gas distribution network is an involved process, but we can help you every step of the way.
-Here are some of the key technical and legislative issues to be aware of: Available capacity To get your gas online, there needs to be adequate capacity in the local gas distribution network - or in simple terms, room in our pipes.
-We can help you identify the best connection point, based on available capacity, and can even provide real-time flow data to give you even more insight.
+700m3 of biomethane produced per hour P8 Connecting to our gas network Getting your biomethane facility connected to our gas distribution network is an involved process, but we can help you every step of the way.
+Here are some of the key technical and legislative issues to be aware of: Available capacity To get your gas online, there needs to be adequate capacity in the local gas distribution network - or in simple terms, room in our pipes and we can help you find a suitable connection point.
 Quality of gas Your biomethane must meet a certain regulatory standard, known as the Gas Quality 8 Standard, before it can be injected into our network.
-We will assess your biomethane facility, and make recommendations, to ensure your product is ready for the grid.
+We will assess your biomethane facility and make recommendations to ensure your product is ready for the grid.
 This might involve adding propane to your gas, to increase the calorific value or purifying your gas so that it meets the required standard.
 The right engineering solution A connection project always involves a number of key elements.
 These are outlined in the diagram below, along with who is responsible for what.

-\Currently under review Types of connection There is more than one way to connect to our gas distribution network.
-We will work with you to develop the best solution, based on the location of your production facility in relation to the preferred connection point on our network NGN's distribution network consists of different types of mains which vary in pressure, volume and flow.
+Types of connection

+There is more than one way to connect to our gas distribution network.
+We will work with you to develop the best solution based on the location of your production facility in relation to the preferred connection point on our network.
+NGN's distribution network consists of different types of mains which vary in pressure, volume and flow.
 These mains are categorised as high, intermediate, medium and low pressure mains.
 Connections into these mains can vary considerably in cost, complexity and construction.
 We support providers to make sure the right main is selected.
-Connecting to our gas networ Our five stage process